Corona Editor is the official Corona SDK plugin for Sublime Text

 Set to true if you want items to be completed with minimal whitespace included.

-- The order of items in the completions popup seems a little odd but is due to Sublime's “fuzzy” matching
+The order of items in the completions popup seems a little odd but is due to Sublime Text's “fuzzy” matching

-Documentation can be called up by placing the cursor on an API call (or selecting it) and either hitting F1 or choosing Corona SDK Docs from the context menu.
+Documentation can be called up by placing the cursor on an API call (or selecting it) and either hitting F1 or choosing Solar2D Docs from the context menu.
 Lua keywords will be looked up in the Lua documentation.
-If the context of something isn't recognized, a search of the Corona SDK documentation will be initiated.
+If the context of something isn't recognized, a search of the Solar2D documentation will be initiated.

 A default set of snippets is created in the Sublime Text support folder